Jesus Christ Superstar: Films

+Live recordings

-A third adaptation was filmed during the 2012 UK arena tour over two nights at the National Indoor Arena in Birmingham, England and released on DVD, with constuming and set production reimagined for a contemporary setting.
-The production starred Ben Forster as Jesus, Tim Minchin as Judas, Melanie C as Mary Magdalene and Chris Moyles as King Herod.
+The 2012 UK arena tour was filmed over two nights at the National Indoor Arena in Birmingham, England, and released on DVD and Blu-ray.
+For this production, both costume and set design were reimagined within a contemporary setting.
+The cast featured Ben Forster as Jesus, Tim Minchin as Judas, Melanie C as Mary Magdalene, and Chris Moyles as King Herod.
 Lloyd Webber stated, "The funny thing is that Jesus Christ Superstar [as a rock concert] is what we actually intended it to be.
 When it is done in a conventional proscenium theatre production it feels shoe-horned in.
 That is why I wanted to do this."

 Television

 On Easter Sunday, 1 April 2018, NBC aired a live concert version of the show featuring John Legend as Jesus, Sara Bareilles as Mary Magdalene, Brandon Victor Dixon as Judas, Alice Cooper as King Herod, Norm Lewis as Caiaphas, Ben Daniels as Pilate, Jin Ha as Annas, Erik Grönwall as Simon Zealotes and Jason Tam as Peter.